-The ladies' fashion of 1925 is very masculine, and the lady is only too happy to help herself to the gentleman's wardrobe.
-Ties, melons, suit shirts, men's pallets or trench coats are popular items of clothing that are often used to provoke and attract attention.
-The particularly courageous ladies even wear trouser suits or for the evening also tuxedo costumes.
-The straight, shapeless silhouette and the short cut hair, which is coiffed to a bubble head or Eton cut, leaves no doubt about the preference for androgynous lines.
-The fashion à la Garçonne (Engl. "flapper"), also known simply as the Garçonne style, reached the height of popularity in 1925.
+Women's fashion in 1925 was decidedly masculine, and quite some ladies were only too eager to make use of the gentleman's wardrobe.
+Ties, bowler hats, suit shirts, men's paletots and trench coats were popular items of clothing that were used to provoke and attract attention.
+Some of the particularly bold ladies even wore trouser suits or tuxedos for the evening.
+The straight, shapeless silhouette and hair cut into a short bob, shingle or Eton crop left no doubt about the preference for androgynous lines.
+The fashion à la Garçonne in Europe, or simply known as the flapper fashion in the US, reached the height of its popularity in 1925.

-The preference for the men's frame is particularly clear in the tailor's costume, which, when worn mostly in the morning in the city, is often referred to as a running costume.
-Cuffs, double-row or single-row button plackets with leather buttons as well as the cut and line of the costume jacket are strongly reminiscent of its male counterpart, the jacket.
+The preference for the men's fashion line was also particularly evident in the tailor-made suit (fig. 1), which was then sometimes referred to as a "trotteur" or walking suit when worn in the city in the morning.
+Cuffs, double-breasted or single-breasted button plackets with leather buttons as well as the cut and line of the suit jacket were strongly reminiscent of its male counterpart, the jacket.

-In the U.S.A., too, the supposed masculinization of women's fashion is stirring the spirits.
-However, masculine fashion and the blurring of role models also become the stuff of satirical songs here.
-The title Masculine Women, Feminine Men is interpreted by many jazz bands and orchestras of the decade and becomes very popular in the following years.
+The supposed masculinization of women's fashion also caused a controversial debate in the USA.
+However, masculine fashion and the blurring of traditional roles of both sexes also became the subject of satirical songs.
+The title Masculine Women, Feminine Men was interpreted by many jazz bands and orchestras of the decade and became very popular in the following years.

 It was only the Exposition internationale des Arts Décoratifs et industriels modernes, which took place in Paris between April and October 1925, that gave the arts and crafts and industrial design its own name after the First World War.
 Although the Art Deco style is expressed primarily in architecture, interior decoration and art, fashion is not completely unaffected by the new art movement.
 Thus in the following years cubist and abstract fabric designs became more and more popular and accepted by the fashion industry and couturiers.